TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 <img src="images/3x3-5.png" height="210" />
 </p>

-06 Disconnect the J-Link from the USB port and then disconnect it from the STM32F103 board.
+06 Disconnect the ST-Link from the USB port and then disconnect it from the STM32F103 board.

 07 Plug the STM32F103 board into a USB port.